freevariable/Sydneus-Serverless-Astrophysics/README.md

 ### State vectors and spin

 ## API Documentation
-We have three sets of APIs: procedural generation, cartography and management.
+We have three sets of APIs: procedural generation, realtime elements and management.

 ### Procedural generation
 #### Discs